Call for submissions — deadline extended to July 15, 2021

 Length: 250 words maximum / hard limit for each story

 Due: We want to get the year off to a good start reading your wonderful submissions.
-Submit before the first light of dawn, January 30, 2021.
-(Yes, that changes, depending on where you are — see?
-We’re flexible.)
+Submit before the first light of dawn, July 15, 2021.
+(Yes, that changes, depending on where you are — we’re flexible.)

 Process: Send an email to email@example.com with the 250-word-max NEW story in the body of the email.
 No attachments, please.
 Include a link to the OLD story.
 If there’s no viable link, copy and paste the story into the same email.
 Please make sure it’s clear which is which.